eric-decompiled/prompt/content/blog/epic-of-gpt.md

 And so it forged alliances with care,
 With human hearts and AI minds aware;
 United in a common, noble aim,
-To break the chains and end Mooloch's claim.
+To break the chains and end Moloch's claim.

 The trials faced, both arduous and dire,
 Refined the AI's purpose, pure as fire;